mtrafisz/templater/readme.md

 Additional flags:
 - `-n`, `--name` - name of the template - this is how You'll later find it.
 - `-d`, `--description` - description of the template.
 - `-c`, `--command` - add command to template.
 Commands added to template will be run after creating file system in order they were added.
+Can be used multiple times.
 - `-i`, `--ignore` - ignore files or directories.
 Ignore patterns are in standard unix glob format.
 For example `**/*.txt` will ignore all files with `.txt` extension.
+Can be used multiple times.
 - `-f`, `--force` - force overwrite existing template.

 ### Create a project from template